kbparagua/paloma/README.md

 You have the freedom to create controllers anywhere in your application.

 Personally, I prefer having a javascript file for each controller.

+## Contribute

+1. Fork.
+2. Do awesome things.
+3. Submit Pull-Request to `master` branch.
+4. Add short summary of changes on your PR.